Dorothea Lieven, a Diplomat in Skirts

 It was not only women who sought Dorothea’s company.
 Not considered a great beauty, Dorothea relied on her wit and skill as a conversationalist to fascinate men.
 She cultivated relationships with those most capable of advancing the interests she wanted to promote.
 In general, she wanted to maintain friendly relations between Russia and Great Britain, and weaken anyone who might thwart Russia’s cause.
 She was an autocrat who detested revolution and democracy, although she was a strong advocate for Greek independence, as Russia benefited from the decline of the Ottoman Empire.

-Dorothea developed close friendships with the Regent (who became King George IV), Lord Castlereagh, the Duke of Wellington, George Canning, Lord Grey, the Earl of Aberdeen, Lord Palmerston and others.
+Dorothea developed close friendships with the Prince Regent (who became King George IV), Lord Castlereagh, the Duke of Wellington, George Canning, Lord Grey, the Earl of Aberdeen, Lord Palmerston and others.
 Her salon welcomed members of the Government and of the Opposition.
 Her enthusiasm for her favourites tended to rise and fall in accordance with their influence and position, a fact that was not lost on those she cast aside.

 Dorothea spent considerable time at the Royal Pavilion in Brighton, where she first makes her appearance in Napoleon in America.
 According to her, George IV boasted in 1823 that “I have never had a more interesting conversation in my life than I had this morning with Madame de Lieven.”
 (4)